-- A case of tissues and a case of paper towels to be used for sanitizing the tables will be sent directly to preschool classrooms at the beginning of each semester. - Wastebaskets that are used for soiled products after hand washing, tooth brushing, etc., should have plastic liners.
-If your custodian does not furnish the liners you will need to submit an order to the licensing facilities specialist using the Custodial Order Form. - Trash cans containing food waste must have a lid but it can be off during meal time. - Liquid soap (pump style) is available from your nurse. - A diaper receptacle will be provided for classrooms with children in diapers/pull-ups.
+- Tissues, paper towels, and liquid soap will be provided by the site plant manager/custodian. - Wastebaskets that are used for soiled products after hand washing, tooth brushing, etc., should have plastic liners.
+If your plant manager/custodian does not furnish the liners you will need to submit an order to your site nurse. - Trash cans containing food waste must have a lid but it can be off during meal time. - Diaper disposable bags will be provided for classrooms with students in diapers/pull-ups.
 Contact your Nurse if a diaper receptacle is needed.

-IMMUNIZATIONS: STAFF AND VOLUNTEER (volunteers suspended until further notice)
+IMMUNIZATIONS: STAFF AND VOLUNTEER